Currently, we offer both live-streamed and in-person services. Find out more about services.

 ENTERING

 For those with physical disabilities, the back doors at St. Andrew’s or ramp nearest the parking lot at Emmanuel are helpful.
-Your first encounter is likely to be with one of our ushers.
-These friendly folks are dedicated to the ministry of hospitality.
-At the least, they bid you good morning, hand you a service bulletin, and direct you to the nave for worship.
-There are no reserved seats, you are welcome to sit where ever you’d like, skipping rows that are closed for COVID safety.
+There are no reserved seats, and you are welcome to sit where ever you’d like.

 As you enter the nave, you’ll be greeted by an atmosphere of worship and reverence.
-We recognize that many of our parishioners have just completed a frantic, minor miracle in making it to the service at all.
-This quiet calm before a service is an opportunity to re-focus on the big picture and prepare oneself for group worship.
+This quiet calm before a service is an opportunity to prepare oneself for group worship.

-The service follows an order found in the Book of Common Prayer (BCP), two-thirds of which is scriptural.
+The service follows an order found in the Book of Common Prayer (BCP).
 Every worship service includes the reading of Holy Scripture from the Old and New Testaments.
 Many of our prayers and hymns are filled with scripture.
 The BCP allows everyone to participate, reminding us that each person is an important part of the worship experience.
 You’ll find a copy of the BCP along with a hymnal in each pew.

 Stand, Sit, or Kneel